Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Newfoundland dogs, affectionately known as Newfies by their adoring fan club, epitomize the gentle giant.
 These massive dogs are renowned for their power, intelligence, and sweet, loving nature.
 You may know that Newfies are big dogs, but if you’re considering getting one or have just brought a pup home, you may be wondering just how big.

-Newfoundland dogs will grow to be between 100–150 pounds!
+A full grown Newfoundland dog will get to be between 100–150 pounds!
 The bottom line is that your Newfie will take up a lot of space.
 That’s OK; there’s more of them to cuddle, and they love to cuddle!
 Let’s look at how you can expect the new addition to your family to grow over the next couple of years.

 Newfoundland Dog Breed Overview